 pod repo update and then runs

-# CocoaPods # CocoaPods is a dependency manager for Swift and Objective-C Cocoa projects.
-This task runs 'pod install'. - task: CocoaPods@0 inputs: #workingDirectory: # Optional forceRepoUpdate: #projectDirectory: # Optional
+# CocoaPods # Install CocoaPods dependencies for Swift and Objective-C Cocoa projects - task: CocoaPods@0 inputs: #workingDirectory: # Optional forceRepoUpdate: #projectDirectory: # Optional

 This task is open source on GitHub.
 Feedback and contributions are welcome.

 What other kinds of apps can I build?

 What other kinds of build tasks are available?

 How do we protect our codebase from build breaks?